DeniseWorthen/ufs-weather-model/doc/UsersGuide/source/InputsOutputs.rst

    * - flds_presaero
      - if true, prescribed aerosol data is sent to the mediator
    * - flds_wiso
-     - if true, water isotops data is sent to the mediator
+     - if true, water isotopes data is sent to the mediator
    * - iradsw
      - the frequency to update the shortwave radiation in number of steps (or hours if negative)
    * - model_maskfile